EconomyLens.com

 Related

-Many EU states including Poland and Spain have sought to contain energy costs with tax reductions, caps on fuel prices, and other measures, but Brussels has urged countries to take temporary and targeted steps.
+Many EU states, including Poland and Spain, have sought to contain energy costs for consumers and businesses with tax reductions, caps on fuel prices, and other measures.
+However, Brussels has urged countries to take temporary and targeted steps.
 The EU is facing its second energy shock after a first crisis following Russia’s 2022 invasion of Ukraine, which led to double-digit highs in inflation.
-Dombrovskis said the EU had to learn from the shocks by “further reducing its reliance on imported fossil fuels”.
+Dombrovskis said the EU has to learn from these shocks by “further reducing its reliance on imported fossil fuels.”

 © 2024 AFP